 Management of the Company believes that is in the best interest of the Company and our shareholders to further expand the Rental and Management segment.
 From 2013 to January 31, 2019, the Company leased its entire Shenzhen facility, consisting of seven buildings for a total of approximately 375,000 square feet, to an unaffiliated third party, and a portion of the facility has been leased to an unaffiliated third party since April 1, 2021.
 The Company, through its partner, Fangda, is currently continuing the process of applying for required permits to redevelop the Shenzhen facility into a high-end commercial complex, containing retail space, office space and some residential space, all of which is intended to be leased out.
-We anticipate receiving required approvals by the end of calendar year 2023.
-The Company is also leasing an aggregate of approximately 172,000 square feet of its Xinxing facility to unaffiliated third parties, and completed construction of an additional building for lease at that location.
+We anticipate receiving required approvals by the end of calendar year 2024.
+The Company is also leasing an aggregate of approximately 172,000 square feet of its Xinxing facility to unaffiliated third parties, and has constructed an additional building for lease at that location, part of which is also being leased out.
 Management believes that the Rental and Management segment will increase and constitute a more significant part of our total revenues in the future.